barn2plugins/woocommerce-product-tabs/readme.txt

 = How can I choose which products to display each tab on? =

-The free plugin lets you set tabs to appear globally on all products; or assign tabs to all products in a specific category or sub-category.
-The [premium version](https://barn2.com/wordpress-plugins/woocommerce-product-tabs/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&amp;utm_content=wta-wporg) also lets you add tabs directly to individual products, or assign tabs based on product tags.
+The free plugin lets you set tabs to appear globally on all products, or per category.
+You can also override the content of global tabs for individual products.
+In addition, the premium version lets you assign tabs based on product tags, and select specific products to display each tab on.

 = Is there a premium version with more features? =